iamiranjbar/localGPT/README.md

 # localGPT
-A local chatbot using JAN and GPT4All Projects
+A local chatbot using Langchain and GPT4All libraries

+# How to run
+` streamlit run src/app.py `